awsdocs/amazon-eks-user-guide/doc_source/creating-an-add-on.md

    + Replace `vpc-cni` with an add\-on name returned in the output of the previous step that you want to create\.
    + Replace `version-number` with the version returned in the output of the previous step that you want to use\.
    + If the add\-on doesn't require IAM permissions, delete `<service-account-configuration>`\.
+   + Do one of the following:
-   + If the add\-on \(1\) requires IAM permissions, and \(2\) your cluster uses EKS Pod Identities, replace `<service-account-configuration>` with the following pod identity assocation\.
+     + If the add\-on \(1\) requires IAM permissions, and \(2\) your cluster uses EKS Pod Identities, replace `<service-account-configuration>` with the following pod identity association\.
 Replace `<service-account-name>` with the service account name used by the add\-on\.
 Replace `<role-arn>` with the ARN of an IAM role\.
 The role must have the trust policy required by EKS Pod Identities\.
-     +

        ```
        --pod-identity-associations 'serviceAccount=<service-account-name>,roleArn=<role-arn>'
        ```
      + If the add\-on \(1\) requires IAM permissions, and \(2\) your cluster uses IRSA, replace `<service-account-configuration>` with the following IRSA configuration\.
 Replace `111122223333` with your account ID and `role-name` with the name of an existing IAM role that you've created\.
 For instructions on creating the role, see the [documentation](workloads-add-ons-available-eks.md) for the add\-on that you're creating\.
 Specifying a service account role requires that you have an IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you have one for your cluster, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-     +

        ```
-       --service-account-role-arn arn:aws:iam::111122223333:role/role-name
+       --service-account-role-arn arn:aws::iam::111122223333:role/role-name
        ```
    + These example commands overwrites the `--configuration-values` option of any existing self\-managed version of the add\-on, if there is one\.
 Replace this with the desired configuration values, such as a string or a file input\.
 If you don't want to provide configuration values, then delete the `--configuration-values` option\.
 If you don't want the AWS CLI to overwrite the configuration of an existing self\-managed add\-on, remove the `--resolve-conflicts OVERWRITE` option\.
 If you remove the option, and the Amazon EKS add\-on needs to overwrite the configuration of an existing self\-managed add\-on, then creation of the Amazon EKS add\-on fails with an error message to help you resolve the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.